Add-ons

 Connections Page

-Key Features
+Key capabilities

-- Pre-Configured Interface: Provides a dynamic view of supported data sources using the
+- Pre-configured interface: Provides a dynamic view of supported data sources using the

 /authorizersendpoint. - Configuration in ROOK Portal: Allows adjustments to displayed data sources and testing connectivity.

-Production Considerations
+Production considerations

 For production environments, clients should create a custom authorization interface by directly using the /authorizer

-endpoint for each datasource.
+endpoint for each data_source.
 This endpoint returns:

 More information is available in the API documentation.

-Important: About the Pre-Configured Interface
+Important: About the pre-configured interface

 - The previous

-/data_sources/authorizersendpoint is deprecated and should not be used for Production flows.
+/data_sources/authorizersendpoint is deprecated and should not be used for production flows.

 Pre-Existing Data